 One year, however, we did something different.

 Instead of just putting the candy in the kids' bags, we had them do "souling".
 This was a neat tradition that was popular in various European countries back before Reformation times.
-I have read a handful of variations on how souling was done, so I'll just tell you what we did.

 Each family put the names of deceased relatives and friends on slips of paper - one name per piece.
 The moms then sat in a line around the gym holding their pieces of paper and their candy.
 As the saints processed through the line, the mom would put a piece of paper and a piece of candy in each child's bag.
 The children were instructed that each time they ate a piece of candy, they had to pray for one of the people whose name they received.

 Finally, as the adults set to cleaning up, the kids are engaged in various types of games and relay races.
 We also offer a few paper games such as "Name the Saint" where clues are given and you have to guess which saint they are referring to, and "Guess the Saint" where you have to look at a picture of a saint and guess who it is.

 There are a few books that I recommend that you can read with your kids before All Saint's Day.